gSchool/express-file-crud/README.md

 * Use ES6 wherever possible (e.g. `let`, `const`, destructuring and fat arrow functions)
 * Make regular commits
   * Make a commit every time you complete a feature
-  * Given each commit a meaningful commit message
+  * Give each commit a meaningful commit message
+  * Don't expect the directions in this README to tell you went to commit
+* All file operations must be asynchronous
+* Your code must be perfectly indented.
+If we can't read it, we aren't going to grade it.
+* Work in your project directory at all times